sylhare/Type-on-Strap/_contents/R.md

 [R-Statistics.co: ggplot2 Quick Reference](http://r-statistics.co/ggplot2-cheatsheet.html) - Helpful reference guide of ggplot2 commands with examples.

 [RStudio: ggplot2 Cheatsheet](http://www.rstudio.com/wp-content/uploads/2015/12/ggplot2-cheatsheet-2.0.pdf) - PDF of almost all ggplot2 commands with options.
 If you do a lot of diverse plotting, I highly recommend printing it out and keeping it next to your computer!

+[Leaflet for R: Maps!](https://rstudio.github.io/leaflet/) - Leaflet is a must have package for creating interactive maps in a tidyverse workflow.